 Can I avoid the hassle of staking tomatoes?

 Yes!
-Bush tomato varieties have been modified to produce abundant fruits on compact plants that don’t require staking or pinching out of side shoots, making them really hassle-free.
+Bush tomato varieties have been modified to produce abundant fruits on compact plants.
+They don’t require staking or pinching out of side shoots, making them really hassle-free.
 If you sow them indoors now, you’ll have delicious homegrown toms by July.

 How can I improve soil around garden plants?